Page highlights

 Hospitalisations for minimal trauma fractures

 People with osteoporosis can be hospitalised for a range of reasons, including minimal trauma fractures.
-Other factors such as high bone turnover, low body weight and a tendency to fall, also increase minimal trauma fracture risk.
-These fractures can occur from a minor bump, fall from a standing height or an event that would not normally result in a fracture if the bone was healthy.
-Minimal trauma fractures generate substantial costs to the community, including with direct costs in terms of hospital treatment.
+Minimal trauma fractures generate substantial costs to the community, including direct costs in terms of hospital treatment.

-Osteoporosis is not common before the age of 45, therefore results below show minimal trauma fractures occurring in people over this age.
-The results below also exclude hospitalisations where the patient was transferred from another hospital, to more accurately represent the number of these injuries that resulted in hospital admission.
+Osteoporosis is rarely observed before the age of 45, therefore data below are presented for people over this age.
+The data presented below also exclude hospitalisations where the patient was transferred from another hospital, to more accurately represent the number of these injuries that resulted in hospital admission.
 For people aged 45 and over, in 2021–22:

 • there were 105,000 minimal trauma fracture events resulting in hospitalisation with fracture as the principal diagnosis, representing 980 hospitalisations per 100,000 population

-• hip was the most common fracture site, accounting for 28% of minimal trauma fracture hospitalisations (see minimal trauma hip fracture section for more detail)
+• hip was the most common fracture site, accounting for 28% of minimal trauma fracture hospitalisations.

 Variation by age and sex